thePatmanMI/android-runtime-docs/external-libs/jars.md

 # Generate Metadata

-Once you added third-party libraries to your project, you have to generate metadata.
-Generating metadata is part from build command.
+After you have added third-party libraries to your project, you have to generate the metadata by issuing a build.

 ```bash
 tns build android